-In May 2018, Peninsula Pipeline announced a plan to construct a jointly owned intrastate transmission pipeline in Nassau County, Florida with Seacoast Gas Transmission.
-The 26-mile pipeline, having an initial capacity of 148,000 Dts/d, will serve growing demand in both Nassau and Duval Counties, Florida.
-The project is expected to be placed in-service during the third quarter of 2020 and is expected to generate gross margin for Peninsula Pipeline of \$3.2 million in 2020 and \$6.4 million annually thereafter.
+In May 2018, Peninsula Pipeline announced a plan to construct a jointly owned intrastate transmission pipeline with Seacoast Gas Transmission in Nassau County, Florida.
+The 26-mile pipeline will serve growing demand in both Nassau and Duval Counties.
+This project was placed in service in June 2020, one month earlier than initially forecasted, and generated \$3.9 million in additional gross margin for the year ended December 31, 2020.
+We expect to generate \$7.6 million annually in gross margin in 2021 and beyond.